 The cabane is open during the summer, but please check their website, if you are looking to stay or have something to eat.
-There is a short rocky scramble across to the descent, which is quite steep, but it’s not vertiginous in any way.
+There is a short, rocky scramble (marked by red paint) across to the descent path.
+And, although the way down is quite steep, it’s not vertiginous in any way.

 This is a very peaceful walk, which undulates along the east side of the valley.
 It crosses the Passarelle de la Grande Combe before passing Ossona and dropping down (steeply) to Combioula, where there is a natural hot (well, warm) spring.